isomerpages/singapore-customs-old/_businesses/11-chemical-weapons-convention/11e-importing-nacwc-controlled-items.md

 ## Information Required For Import Permit

-If the import is not subject to the above restrictions, you may apply for an import permit via TradeNet:
+If the import is not subject to the restrictions below, you may apply for an import permit via TradeNet:

 **Import Permit**